 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using foscarnet while you are pregnant.
-It is not known if foscarnet is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking foscarnet.

 Possible side effects of foscarnet: